preciofishbone/OmniaDocsG2/blocks/team-collaboration-rollup/index.rst

 .. image:: add-filter-1.png

-**Tip!**: A Search Box is available at the bottom of the property list.
+**Tip!** A Search Box is available at the bottom of the property list.

 3. Make additional selections for the property if needed.

 .. image:: add-filter-2.png

-If there's a metadata list to choose from it can look like this, if you, for example will make it possible to just filter on some of the property's metdata:
+If there's a metadata list to choose from it can look like this:

 .. image:: add-filter-3.png